 Project: Training for Digital Finance Professionals

-Country: Benin, Burkina Faso, Côte d’Ivoire, Guinea-Bissau, Mali, Niger, Senegal, Togo, Madagascar, Congo (DRC)
+Countries: Benin, Burkino Faso, Côte d’Ivoire, Democratic Republic of the Congo, Guinea-Bissau, Madagascar, Mali, Niger, Senegal, Togo

 Address gaps in the expertise of financial service providers to offer digital financial services to low-income clients in French-speaking countries in Africa.